altaykerem/CompanyFeed/README.md

 # Company Digest

-Receive weekly updates to your mail on most recently funded companied and add them to your trello to-do list to organize your research.
+Receive weekly updates to your mail on most recently funded companies and add them to your trello to-do list to organize your research.

 ## Getting Started